tealblu/spotify-network-visualization/README.md

 ## Notes
   - To use this tool, your spotify data must already be present as a .CSV file in the `data` folder.
 Use [this link](https://exportify.net/) to download your spotify data.
+    - Format the output csv file like this: `YOURNAME_liked_songs.csv`
+  - Try rendering multiple data sets at one time :)